NetBrainAPI/NetBrain-REST-API-R11.1b/REST APIs Documentation/Topology Management/Get One Ip-Table API.md

 # One Ip Table API Design

 ## ***GET*** /V1/CMDB/Topology/OneIPTable{?Ip}&{?beginIndex}&{?count}
-Calling this API to get the One-IP Table.
+This API is used to get the One-IP Table.

-If user provide an input value of "ip" attribute, then this API will return all items which have the same ip address in One-IP Table;
+If user provides an input value of `ip` attribute, then this API will return all items which have the same ip address in One-IP Table;

-If user set "IP = null" or " IP = "" " but provide the input values of "beginIndex" and "count", API will return One-IP Table with items number equal to "count" values start from "beginIndex".
-But notice that the default maximum value of "count" is 1000.
-So if the input value of "count" greater than 1000, API will only return 1000 itmes.
-And if start from beginIndex to the end of table, there are no enough count items, API will return the rest of items.
+If user sets `ip = null` or `ip = "" `, but provides the input values of `beginIndex` and `count`, API will return One-IP Table with items number equal to `count` values start from `beginIndex`. <br>
+But note that the default maximum value of `count` is 100,000.
+So if the input value of `count` is greater than 100,000, API will only return 100,000 itmes.
+If start from `beginIndex` to the end of table, but there are not enough count items, API will return the rest of items.

 >**Note:** The One-IP table records the physical connections for all IP addresses in your workspace.
 It is retrieved during the Layer 2 topology discovery.
-You can use the One-IP table to troubleshoot any Layer 2 connection issues.
+One-IP table can be used to troubleshoot any Layer 2 connection issues.

 ## Detail Information